 Responses to statutory enquiries

-Our responses to statutory reports and enquiries.
+Our responses to statutory reports, enquiries and consultations.

-Our responses to statutory reports and enquiries.
+Our responses to statutory reports, enquiries and consultations.

 We are occasionally asked to provide evidence to enquiries, reviews and other statutory requests for information.
 Where appropriate we will share our responses publically.

-The GCC was asked to respond to a request for evidence from the Lord Mann review into tackling antisemitism and other forms of racism in the NHS and healthcare professional regulatory system.
+Read the GCC's responseThe GCC was asked to respond to a request for evidence from the Lord Mann review into tackling antisemitism and other forms of racism in the NHS and healthcare professional regulatory system.

 The aim of this review is to examine how the regulatory system for healthcare professionals, from employment through to national oversight and professional regulatory bodies, supports recognition and reporting of antisemitism and other forms of racism, and tackles it at every stage.